-This cartoon is circa-2002.
+Above: This cartoon is circa-2002.
 The man is Chalerm Yoobamrung whose two sons have been involved in altercations and a shooting of a police officer in nightclubs in the past.

-At the top it reads: Follow the saying – if you love your cow, keep it fastened (tied up).
-If you love you children, go and find them at the night pubs”
+At the top it reads: Follow the saying. if you love your cow, keep it fastened [tied up].
+If you love you children, go and find them at the night pubs

 Words on the marquee in the background: Places of allurements destroying the country's future.

 [Another cartoon from Thaksin's first term as PM.
-This is perhaps his most troubling action to the establishment--1 million baht pay outs at the village level.
-This circumvented the entire hierarchical chain of the bureaucracy and gained great popularity for the TRT and Thaksin.]
+This is perhaps his most troubling policy to the establishment--1 million baht payouts at the village level.
+This circumvented the entire hierarchical chain of bureaucracy and gained great popularity for the TRT and Thaksin.]

 [This refers to an incident in 2001 when US scientists attempted to patent a type of jasmine rice.]

 [The woman, the men are attempting to bring valuable assets to give to the monk to corrupt him.
 This is a cartoon from around 2000 alluding to many religious scandals at the time.]

-It reads: They are powerful when they are alive.
+Above: It reads: They are powerful when they are alive.
 But, it’s ok, let’s retaliate against them when they are dead

 Written on the bodies: MP Chor is obsessed with sex - MP Samai Sanun is obsessed with sex